 1. You need to be present on Social Media

 I’m really enjoying blogging as I enjoy writing and creating.
 I don’t particularly enjoy the promotion you need to do on social media as it can be a chore; especially as I’m also working.
 I wasn’t on Twitter, Instagram or Stumbleupon before I started blogging so I’m proud of how these have grown; especially Twitter.
-I hated Twitter to start with but in 5 months I have almost 2000 followers!
+I hated Twitter to start with but in 5 months I have over 2000 followers!
 I like to think these are people who genuinely want to interact with me.
-I’m not so sure about Instagram……I have only about 600 followers but these numbers tend to really fluctuate and I don’t seem to get the same genuine followers as I’ve found on Twitter.
+I’m not so sure about Instagram……I have only about 700 followers but these numbers tend to really fluctuate and I don’t seem to get the same genuine followers as I’ve found on Twitter.
 I now just use it for fun but perhaps I’m missing something here so hope to be more present on Instagram during this coming year!
 It may be something to do with the hashtags I use?
 I’m on Pinterest too but haven’t been promoting this perhaps as much as I could.
 In the past 3 months I have been using StumbleUpon quite a bit and really like it.
 It now brings me quite a lot of traffic to my site each week which is great!

 2. You need to interact with people.